Approaches to meeting present and future environmental, social and economic needs.

 - Pinelands Infrastructure Trust Financing Program Municipalities can receive funding for wastewater treatment facilities to accommodate existing and future needs in the 23 designated Pinelands Regional Growth Areas.

 - Northeastern Integrated Pest Management Center offers funding through the IPM Partnership Grants Program.
 Funds are available for a maximum of $30,000 per project for northeastern public and private institutions or organizations, businesses and individuals.
-Eligible projects must advance integrated pest management.
-Applications must be submitted on line by December 14, 2011.
+Eligible projects must advance integrated pest management

 For more information on any of these programs please contact the ANJEC Resource Center or call 975-5397547.